Donnager-class/X11-SSH-CTF/README.md

 ---
 ## The scenario:
- You connect to a company's local network while visiting.
-Upon talking to one of the staff members, they briefly mentioned that access controlled is disabled.
-Their Desktop environment for their employees to work on has been configured lazily.
+ You are in a organisation’s office.
+Upon talking to one of the staff members, who introduced himself as Amos Burton, he briefly complained about their SSH service.
+He stated that their command to run their desktop environment is a hassle (Using “startxfce4”).
+He then listed the benefit that access controlled is disabled and he can work from any machine remotely.

+---
+## The Task
+ The organisation's desktop environment for their employees has been configured lazily.
 Exploit their staff's working environment to gain full control of their service.
- (Amos, Burton is the name of the person you were talking to.)

 ---
 ## CTF setup guide